kevinmisigaro/movies-test-app/README.md

 - Tailwind CSS for styling
 - Daisy-UI for custom Tailwind components

-It is hosted on Vercel via this [url](https://movies-test-app-lyart.vercel.app/)
+The demo is hosted on Vercel via this [url](https://movies-test-app-lyart.vercel.app/)

 ## Usage